240415-NET/OmarFlores/Project1_description.md

       - if a given username already exists, prompt the user to provide a different username
     - OR we want to pull up their information (business logic/controller)
       - we need to reach into our data store (file, or DB, etc) and grab their profile and associated info (data access layer).
+- As a user I want to be able to add a group
+- As a user I want to be able to add a sub-group
+- There is no use case for deleting a group by a user.
+Deletion is automated and it happens every 21 days